-Nametake : A jar of soy sauce boiled Enoki mushrooms
+Nametake : A Jar of Soy Sauce Boiled Enoki Mushrooms

-When it comes to the mushrooms that represent Japan, “Shiitake (椎茸)” is famous in the world.
-I love its grilled mushroom with soy sauce and butter.
+When it comes to the mushrooms that represent Japan, “Shiitake (椎茸)” is famous and I like to eat the grilled mushroom with soy sauce and butter.

-Enoki are long thin white mushrooms and often used in Japanese cuisine together with Shiitake mushrooms, especially as an ingredient for miso soup and “Nabemono (鍋物 : Japanese hot-pot dishes)“.
+Enoki are thin long white mushrooms and often used in Japanese cuisine together with Shiitake mushrooms, especially as an ingredient for miso soup and “Nabemono (鍋物 : Japanese hot-pot dishes)“.

 Nametake are soy sauce boiled Enoki mushrooms and usually come in jars.

-Where to buy Nametake mushrooms
+Where to Buy Nametake Mushrooms

 In fact, I bought this jar of Nametake for about 100 yen (about 1 USD) at a drugstore near my house.

-It is sweet rather than salty, and when you put the mushrooms in the mouth, a subtle aroma of soy sauce and lots of umami coming from Kombu, bonito, and chicken spread.
+It is sweet rather than salty, and when you put the mushrooms in the mouth, a subtle aroma of soy sauce and lots of umami taste from Kombu, bonito and chicken spread.

 Speaking of Nametake, Nametake rice, or Nametake mushrooms and steamed plain rice are the basic combination familiar to us Japanese.

 (Reference page of this article : Wikipedia ナメタケ )